We’re a regional museum, located in the Village of Midway, the heart of Boundary Country in southern British Columbia.

 To gather and preserve information, records and objects of educational, historical and cultural value associated with the area and without limiting the generality of the foregoing.

-To establish and maintain a museum for the purpose of preserving, recording and
+To establish and maintain a museum for the purpose of preserving, recording and exhibiting information and artifacts for public education and enjoyment.

 Located at “Mile 0” of the Kettle Valley Railway.
 One of the Museum’s main attractions is the original Station House, built in 1901 and currently houses exhibits commemorating the steam railway era of Southern British Columbia and the British Columbia Provincial Police.
 Set on 2.5 acres with a shaded picnic area adjacent to Highway #3.
 Visitors can also climb aboard a restored Canadian Pacific Railway caboose and many other indoor and outdoor artifacts.
 The main museum houses interpretive exhibits on the Kettle River Valley’s rich cultural rail, mining, forestry, and agriculture heritage.